section-engineering-education/engineering-education/articles/node-tineye-api/index.md

 i. `limit` - This one specifies the number of result images to be displayed to the user.
 The default is 100 and to return all images, we initialize it to -1.

-ii. `sort`- Th sort criteria like for our case we'll sort by the accuracy score of the image queried against the image returned.
+ii. `sort`- The sort criteria like for our case we'll sort by the accuracy score of the image queried against the image returned.
 We can only pass in these values:

 - *score*
 - *size*